PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     .. versionadded:: 1.8.0

-    Set the server in the 'lazy' health-check mode.
+    Set the server in the ``lazy`` health-check mode.
-    This will enable health check queries, but only after a configurable threshold of failing regular queries has been reached and only for a short time.
+    This will only enable active health check queries after a configurable threshold of failing regular queries has been reached, and only for a short time.
 See :ref:`Healthcheck` for a more detailed explanation.

     :param bool status: Set the initial status of the server to ``up`` (true) or ``down`` (false) instead of using the last known status